amorphid/a_message/README.md

 send(some_pid, {:update, some_data})
 ```

-By using `AMessage`, maybe it'll be easier for you to capture some of the essence of what you're trying to accomplish, giving someone else (maybe you at a later time) enough context to come up with a more meaningful semantic at a later date.
+By using `AMessage`, maybe it'll be easier for you to capture some of the essence of what you're trying to accomplish, giving someone else (maybe you at a later time) enough context to come up with more meaningful semantics at a later date.

 ``````elixir
 # OK, I see this module is sending updated endpoints to SomeModule